nathanljustin/teamwork-analysis/README.md

 ## Summary

-Our project consists of two main parts.
-The first part of our project is data visualization and teamwork research.
-We are using the CS 121 teamwork survey as our basis.
-From this, we will develop a web interface that shows data from this survey.
-We will research the best, most helpful graphs to show.
-To enable us to do this, we will need a database, a method for the user to upload to the database, and a way to construct graphs from this data.
-The second part of our project consists of researching team dynamics.
-We are going to research many different teamwork strategies to fine tune the CS 121 survey, as well as estimate what consists of a good team.
+Our project consists of two main parts, conducted in conjunction.
+The first part of our project was data visualization and teamwork research.
+We used Glenn Parker’s teamwork survey as our basis and obtained our data from student responses to the survey throughout the semester.
+With this, we developed a web interface that presents this data in graphical format and allows users to import data about their courses and teams.
+To enable this, we needed a few things: a database, amethod for the user to upload to the database, and a way to construct graphsfrom this data.
+The second part of our project consists of researching teamdynamics.
+We researched many different teamwork strategiesto estimate what consists of a good team.
+When we fine tuned how we visualized the data CS 121 survey, we compiled the data and our researchto to produce graphs which show team dynamics.

 ## Contributers